vatine/sressays/on-microservices.md

 However, exposing your internal architecture makes it somewhere between difficult and impossible to change the internal architecture, to meet new demands, changes in usage and/or hamper optimisation possibilities.

+Thus, any third-party API manager that makes it easy to expose your internal architecture and makes it hard(er) not to is going to introduce friction in your microservice journey.

 ## Conclusions

+There are cases where "go microservice" is the right choice.
+There are cases where "go monolith" is the right choice.

+Microservices coe with advantages.
+But, they also come with drawbacks.
+Don't pick a microservice architecture because it is "the new hot thing", pick it because its advantages align with your needs and its drawbacks are things you can cope with.